basondole/bitnoc/README.md

 ### Service provisioning
 Auto provisioning of internet and L2MPLS services on edge routers on a single click.
-Automatically assigns a vlan-id and IPv4 addresses and adds node to NPM Drastically reduces the amount of time (at least 50%) an administrator would use to gather config details and extra time to update documentation/monitoring databases
+Automatically assigns a vlan-id and IPv4 addresses from IPAM and adds node to NPM for monitoring.
+Drastically reduces the amount of time (at least 50%) an administrator would use to gather config details and extra time to update documentation/monitoring databases

 > ### Burst packages management (in development)